A Brief History of Project Management Methodologies

 The pharaohs and their architects acted as the project sponsors and managers, setting forth the vision and overseeing its execution.

-The Emergence of Modern Standards
+The Emergence of Modern Project Management Methodologies

 Fast forward to 1975 in the USA, and we witness the birth of the PMI, a significant milestone in the formalization of project management.
 This organization later introduced the PMP certification, setting a global benchmark for project management excellence.